 Ruike is the lead author of a paper published online this month in the journal Soft Matter.
 Her co-authors are graduate students Shaoting Lin and Hyunwoo Yuk, along with Xuanhe Zhao, the Noyce Career Development Professor in MIT’s Department of Mechanical Engineering.

 The team thought about kirigami as a potential solution.
 Initially an Asian people craftsmanship, kirigami is the act of cutting perplexing examples into paper and collapsing this paper, much like origami, to make wonderful, expound three-dimensional structures.
-All the more as of late, a few researchers have been investigating kirigami as an approach to grow new, practical materials.
+As of late, a few researchers have been investigating kirigami as an approach to grow new, practical materials.

 “As a rule, individuals make slices in a structure to make it stretchable,” Ruike says.
 “Yet, we are the principal gathering to discover, with an orderly instrument think about, that a kirigami configuration can enhance a material’s grip.”

 The scientists created thin kirigami films by pouring a fluid elastomer, or elastic arrangement, into 3-D-printed molds.
-Each form was printed with lines of counterbalance furrows of different spacings, which the scientists at that point loaded with the elastic arrangement.
+Each form was printed with lines of counterbalance furrows of different spacings, which the scientists loaded with the elastic arrangement at that point.
 Once cured and lifted out of the molds, the thin elastomer layers were studded with columns of balance openings.
-The scientists say the film can be produced using an extensive variety of materials, from delicate polymers to hard metal sheets.
+The scientists say the film can be produced using a wide variety of materials, from delicate polymers to hard metal sheets.

-To find out why kirigami cuts enhance a material’s adhesive properties, the researchers first bonded a kirigami film to a polymer surface, then subjected the material to stretch tests.
+To find out why kirigami cuts enhance a material’s adhesive properties, the researchers first bonded a kirigami film to a polymer surface and then subjected the material to stretch tests.